 You Need to Know About Electromagnetic Flow Meters

-TIME: 2024.11.21 AUTHOR: Coco Li NUMBER OF VIEWS 502
+TIME: 2025.09.15 AUTHOR: Coco Li NUMBER OF VIEWS 919

-What is an Electromagnetic Flow Meter?
+What is an electromagnetic flow meter?

 Electromagnetic flowmeters have many advantages, such as simple structure.
-The sensor part is mainly composed of magnetic circuit system, measuring pipe, insulating lining, electrode, shell and interference adjustment machine.
+The sensor part is mainly composed of a magnetic circuit system, measuring pipe, insulating lining, electrode, shell, and interference adjustment machine.
 All parts work together to make the whole instrument compact and easy to maintain.
 There is almost no pressure loss during measurement, which is crucial for some pressure-sensitive systems.
 It can accurately measure the flow without affecting the flow state of the fluid.
 Sensitive response is also a major feature.
 It can quickly respond to changes in fluid flow and is suitable for measuring pulsating flow.

 Electromagnetic flowmeters have a wide range of applications.
 For measuring the flow of corrosive liquids in the chemical industry, high-temperature slurries in metallurgy, medicine and health, etc., electromagnetic flowmeters have significant advantages.
-It can adapt to different conductive liquids, such as acid, alkali, salt solution and volume flow containing solid particles or fibers.
+It can adapt to different conductive liquids, such as acid, alkali, salt solution, and volume flow containing solid particles or fibers.
 However, electromagnetic flowmeters also have some limitations.
 For example, they cannot be used to measure low conductivity and low-pressure fluids, and they are susceptible to electromagnetic interference.

 According to Faraday’s Law (Law of Electromagnetic Induction), the rate of conductive liquid passing through a pipeline is measured with electromagnetic flow meters with sensors.
 The magnetic field produces electrical signals in the conductor.